i05nagai/memorandum/language/english_speaking.md

     * We'd like to have gone away, but we were too busy at home
 * puberty
     * Fourteen is a fairly normal age for a girl to reach puberty
-* settle down
-    * Shh! settle donw, please!
-Now turn to page 57.
-    * WHen kyle was a baby, we used to take him for rides in the car to settle him down
-    * Have you settled down in your new house yet?
-    * Eventually, I'd like to settle down and have a family, but not yet
 * preposition + ing
     * Are you interested in working for us?
     * I'm not good at learning langugages.